clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 {{ colorSwatchFigure([{"fill":"#f97f00","showText":false,"width":32,"height":32},{"fill":"#89b80c","showText":false,"width":32,"height":32},{"fill":"#00c5ce","showText":false,"width":32,"height":32},{"fill":"#7a9bff","showText":false,"width":32,"height":32},{"fill":"#ef71c5","showText":false,"width":32,"height":32}], caption) }}

-What's interesting to me about this is that the color palette that is generated looks consistent with the starting color.
-None of the other colors feel out of place, e.g. too dark or too light, when keeping in mind that this palette would be used for a categorical color scheme in a data visualization or thematic map, where the purpose of using color is to differentiate various categories but not emphasize any one category.
+What's interesting to me about this is that the end result looks consistent with our starting color.
+None of the new colors feel out of place, e.g. too dark or too light, when keeping in mind that this palette would be used for a categorical color scheme in a data visualization or thematic map, where the purpose of using color is to differentiate various categories but not emphasize any one category.
 Since each color shares the same lightness and chroma LCH value, the palette as a whole feels perceptually uniform.

+We could also reduce the lightness of all colors but one if we did want to use one color as an accent color among the group:

+{% set caption %}
+  The same five color palette as previously shown in terms of hue and chroma, but with all colors reduced to 35% lightness except the second to last swatch.
+This could be a useful technique for creating a categorical palette where one category is meant to stand out.
+{% endset %}

+{{ colorSwatchFigure([{"fill":"oklch(35% 0.18116 53.923)","showText":false,"width":32,"height":32},{"fill":"oklch(35% 0.18116 125.92)","showText":false,"width":32,"height":32},{"fill":"oklch(35% 0.18116 197.92)","showText":false,"width":32,"height":32},{"fill":"oklch(75% 0.18116 269.92)","showText":false,"width":32,"height":32},{"fill":"oklch(35% 0.18116 341.92)","showText":false,"width":32,"height":32}], caption, false) }}

-If you're reading this and you've previously studied color theory and/or are familiar with different types of common color schemes such as complementary, triadic, or analogous you're probably getting some ideas on how OKLCH could be used to programmatically create other types of color schemes just by shifting the hue value.
+If you're reading this and you've previously studied color theory and/or are familiar with different types of common color schemes such as complementary, triadic, or analogous, then you're probably getting some ideas on how OKLCH could be used to programmatically create other types of color schemes by keeping the same chroma and lightness values while shifting the hue value for a single color.

 The drawback of this approach is that as the number of hues increase, the palette's colors may not be different enough from one another, so viewers might have difficulty in distinguishing individual colors.
-It also by no means accessible in terms of color contrast out of the box.
+It also by no means accessible in terms of being color blind friendly.
 However, this could be a good starting point where a designer could make adjustments to each color as needed depending on the use case of the palette.

-Feel free to try out the Observable Notebook ["Exploring OKLCH Color"][notebook-exploring-oklch].
+Try interacting with the [Observable Notebook "Exploring OKLCH Color"][notebook-exploring-oklch] to experiment with this approach on your own.

 ## Experiment Two: Create a Sequential Color Palette From a Single Hue